philnik/cl-win32-sly/README.md

 ## TODO:

 ### Export executable
+Gives error at dispatch

+### connect to opened window
-### opens up a new application each time like calling DispatchEx
-sometimes may need to just use an already opened application
+opens up a new application each time like calling DispatchEx sometimes may need to just use an already opened application